ellisp/forecastHybrid/README.md

 ```r
 devtools::install_github("ellisp/forecastHybrid/pkg")
 ```
-Version updates to CRAN will be published frequently after new features are implemented, so the development version is not recommended unless you plan to modify the code.
+Version updates to CRAN will be published frequently after new features are implemented, so the development version is not recommended unless you plan to modify the code or a particular bugfix is needed.

 ## Usage